Kong/kong-auth-elements/README.md

 ### Install dependencies

+Ensure you pull down the lastest from the `main` branch and then install dependencies, making sure not to update the lockfile.

 ```sh
 yarn install --frozen-lockfile
 ```

-### Recommended IDE Setup

-We recommend using [VSCode](https://code.visualstudio.com/) along with the [Volar extension](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar)

-#### Type Support For `.vue` Imports in TS

-Since TypeScript cannot handle type information for `.vue` imports, they are shimmed to be a generic Vue component type by default.
-In most cases this is fine if you don't really care about component prop types outside of templates.
-However, if you wish to get actual prop types in `.vue` imports (for example to get props validation when using manual `h(...)` calls), you can enable Volar's `.vue` type support plugin by running `Volar: Switch TS Plugin on/off` from VSCode command palette.

-### Local Dev Against Non-Local API

-Create a file `.env.development.local` change `VUE_APP_AUTH_URL` to the environment you wish to hit.
-See `.env.development.local.example` for values.

-How it works: Vue cli has a built in proxy.
-We use it to forward all requests that go to /api/\* to the specified URL running on port 3000.
-You can see the configuration in vue.config.js file.
+### Components Sandbox

-### Compile Components and hot-reload for development
+#### Compile Components and hot-reload for development

 Import elements as Vue components and utilize Vue Dev Tools during development (may require additional imports in `/sandbox/components/ComponentsApp.vue`).

-_**Note**: This will not allow testing embedded styles and other Custom Element features._
+> **Note**: This will not allow testing embedded styles and other Custom Element features.

 ```sh
 yarn dev:components
 ```

-### Build Components Sandbox and preview
+#### Build Components Sandbox and preview

 Build the `/sandbox/components` app and preview locally (requires copying the `.env.production.local.example` to `.env.production.local` and configuring the production KAuth URL).